-Since 2012, North Star clients have been admitted to the world’s top schools, including Stanford, Harvard, Wharton, Sloan, Haas, Columbia, Dartmouth, Kellogg, Darden, Yale, Cornell, LBS and more, with over 8.7 million dollars in scholarships.
-I am very grateful to have been part of the process, and would like to share my observations about what these clients did to gain admission to their dream schools.
+Since 2012, North Star clients have been admitted to the world’s top schools, including Stanford, Harvard, Wharton, Sloan, Haas, Columbia, Dartmouth, Kellogg, Darden, Yale, Cornell, LBS, and more, with over 47 million dollars in scholarships.
+I am very grateful to have been part of the process and would like to share my observations about what these clients did to gain admission to their dream schools.
 Here are the top 5 characteristics of admitted applicants:

-2. They highlighted strengths while addressing weaknesses head on.
+- They highlighted strengths while addressing weaknesses head-on.
 In order to showcase your best assets and minimize concerns, you need to know what the admissions committee is looking for.
-For example, having international experience, being bilingual or bi-cultural, being the first person in your family to go to college and working to pay for your education are all exceptionally important assets that enhance your candidacy, and you should share them with the committee.
+For example, having international experience, being bilingual or bicultural, being the first person in your family to go to college, and working to pay for your education are all significant assets that enhance your candidacy, and you should share them with the committee.
 In addition, if you have some shaky grades or test scores you should address this fact directly.
 Instead of just stating that you know that you can handle the work, or ignoring the blemish completely, acknowledge that the committee may have concerns and specifically explain – with evidence -why you know that you can excel.

-3. They paid attention to the essays.
+- They paid attention to the essays.
 The essays matter.
 In many cases, essays offer the only opportunity for you to make your case for admission in your own voice.
-Take the time to really consider what material you should use to answer the questions.
+Really consider what material you should use to answer the questions.
 Make sure that you are truly responding to the question asked, and not just trying to use one or two essays for all of the schools, even if the topics are slightly different.
 And take the time to go through multiple drafts, so that the essays are comprehensive and polished.

-5. They were genuine.
+- They were genuine.
 All of North Star’s clients are different, and I encourage them to embrace what makes them unique and what truly matters to them.
-My clients tell the schools exactly what they want to do, in their own voices.
+My clients tell the schools exactly what they want to do, in their own words.
 They don’t present a sanitized but inauthentic story, even if it seemed like the schools might want to hear a more familiar tale.

 This honesty and depth is the single most consistent factor that I can point to when explaining why my clients are admitted, even if their numbers fall well below the school’s averages.
 Share the experiences that have shaped you – and the right school will know how lucky they are to have you as part of their community.